 Search isn’t the only reason to use Google My Business chat feature, another reason is Maps.
 People use Google Maps to find the closest location of a brand.
 Imagine how easy it will be for them to contact you by messaging you directly from Google Maps.

-Interested in setting up Google My Business messaging for your business?
+Interested in setting up GMB messaging or send Google Business messages?
 In the next section, we’ll tell you about the types of accounts you can open and what types of businesses they’re good for.

 Google My Business Messaging: Accounts

-To enable messaging on Google My Business, you'll need a verified Google My Business Account.
+To enable Google Messaging for Business, you'll need a verified Google My Business Account.
 In this section, we'll discuss the best type of Google My Business Account for you, how to create the account, and how to enable messaging on it.

 Types of Google My Business Accounts